(It is a bit of a mind-stretching mine field)

 Terminology used to refer to transgender persons:

-Transgender persons were typically identified as being of one gender at birth, but now have a different gender identity.
+Transgender persons were typically identified as being of one gender at birth, but having a different gender identity later in life.
 Most now regard themselves as being of the gender opposite their birth-identified gender.
 A minority view themselves as having no gender, having a gender intermediate between male and female, or alternating over time between male and female.
 About six of every thousand adults (0.6%) are a transgender person.
+They total about 45 million people worldwide.

-Some young children identify as being of a gender different from their birth-identified gender as young as 3 years-of-age.
+Some young children identify as being of a gender different from their birth-identified gender when they are as young as 3 years-of-age.
 However, most switch back before puberty.
-If a child identifies as transgender is "insistent, consistent, and persistent" from a very young age until puberty, almost all will continue transgender for their entire life.
+If a child identifies as transgender and is "insistent, consistent, and persistent" 7 from a young age until puberty, almost all will continue as transgender for their entire life.

 The word "transgender" is an adjective, not a noun or verb.
 So, there are transgender women, transgender men, transgender issues, etc. A group of transgender persons are not referred to as "transgenders" or "transgendered."
 The abbreviation "trans" is often used, as in "trans woman" or "trans man."